Go to integrated search

 2. Key Elements Your Prenuptial Agreement Must Include

 A properly drafted prenuptial agreement contains specific provisions that courts examine to determine whether it will be enforced.
-Missing or ambiguous language can render portions unenforceable, leaving gaps in your children's protection.
+Missing or ambiguous language can render portions unenforceable, exposing you to the very claims you intended to prevent.

-Separate Property DefinitionClearly identify which assets remain separate and pass to your children unchanged.
+Separate Property DefinitionClearly identify which assets remain separate and outside equitable distribution.

-Waiver of Spousal RightsSpecify whether the new spouse waives elective share or other statutory rights that might reduce your children's bequests.
+Waiver of Spousal RightsSpecify whether either spouse waives the elective share or statutory maintenance rights.

-Proper ExecutionSignature and notarization create a clear record courts will rely on if enforceability is challenged after death or divorce.
+Proper ExecutionSignatures and notarization create the formal record courts will rely on if enforceability is challenged.

-How Does a Prenuptial Agreement Interact with Your Will and Trust?
+How Does a Prenuptial Agreement Work with Your Will and Trust?

 4. Common Challenges and How to Overcome Them

-Prenuptial agreements are frequently challenged on grounds of lack of disclosure, inadequate time to review, absence of independent counsel, or claims of duress or fraud.
-Understanding these vulnerabilities helps you structure an agreement that will survive scrutiny.
+Prenuptial agreements are frequently challenged on grounds of inadequate disclosure, insufficient review time, absence of independent legal representation, or claims of duress or fraud.
+Knowing these vulnerabilities helps you structure an agreement that will survive scrutiny.

 What Happens If One Party Claims They Did Not Understand the Agreement?